vacp2p/vac.dev/docs/vsus.md

 ## Nim

-With IFT's extensive use of the [Nim](https://nim-lang.org/) ecosystem, the Nim Service Unit focuses on the development and maintenance of Nim tooling and core libraries essential for IFT projects.
+With the IFT's extensive use of the [Nim](https://nim-lang.org/) ecosystem, the Nim Service Unit focuses on the development and maintenance of Nim tooling and core libraries essential for IFT projects.
 The Nim unit works on critical tools in the Nim ecosystem, including the Nim compiler, Nimble (package manager), and nim-suggest, ensuring they are efficient, reliable, and up-to-date.